ambaradan/docsmarker/lsp/marksman.md

 ## Conclusion

 Although not strictly necessary, this language server can become, in time, an excellent companion in writing documentation for Rocky Linux.
-Its use saves time in building page structure and avoids trivial errors such as incorrect typing.
+Its use saves time in building page structure and avoids trivial errors such as wrong typing.